datakurre/blog/content/blog/2023/03/rcc-camunda-cloud/index.md

 Warning: The standard parity is set to 0.
 This can lead to data loss.
 ```

-By its default configuration parrot-rcc expects buckets, `rcc` for logs and `zeebe` for file payloads, to be available at the configured storage.
-Those may be created easily through web browser at Minio (for example at http://localhost:9001/ with the default user `minioadmin` and password `minioadmin`).
+By its default configuration parrot-rcc expects two writable buckets, `rcc` for logs and `zeebe` for file payloads, to be available at the configured storage.
+For MinIO those may be created easily through its web console (for example at http://localhost:9001/ with the default user `minioadmin` and password `minioadmin`).

 ![Minio with buckets ready for parrot-rcc](minio-buckets.png)

-At next, [RCC must be downloaded](https://downloads.robocorp.com/rcc/releases/index.html).
-Similary to MinIO, RCC is just a simple binary, runnable as such, without any extra installation phase.
-RCC is used for both, executing `parrot-rcc`, and then by `parrot-rcc` to execute automation tasks.
+Next, [RCC must be downloaded](https://downloads.robocorp.com/rcc/releases/index.html).
+Similary to MinIO, RCC is just a simple binary, runnable as such, without any extra installation required.
+RCC is used for executing `parrot-rcc`, and then `parrot-rcc` is also using RCC for executing the automation tasks.

 The final step requires creation of two configuration files.
 At first, `conda.yaml`, which defines an RCC runtime environment with a known good version of parrot-rcc installed: